JulioSilva123/JulioSilva123/README.md

 <!-- - 📫 How to reach me : **@protonmail.com** -->
 - ⚡ Curiosidade : Posso olhar para o nosso cosmos por horas
 <!-- **I can look at the skies, oceans and landscapes for hours** -->
-- ⚡ Hobbie: Eu gosto de Tigres e Leões.
+- ⚡ Hobbie: Eu gosto de Tigres, Leões e Onças (ja criei).

 ---